 What is the basic rule for scaling a recipe?

 The core method is simple: decide your scaling factor, then apply it to every ingredient.
+This is the parent guide for that method, so use it first before moving to the narrower pages about doubling, scaling for 2, or troubleshooting one specific texture problem.
 If you want to make three times the original recipe, multiply every ingredient by 3.
 If you want half the recipe, multiply by 0.5.

 Your scaling factor is: desired servings ÷ original servings.
 For example, if a recipe serves 4 and you want 10, your factor is 10 ÷ 4 = 2.5.
 Multiply every ingredient by 2.5.

 Where cooks run into trouble is forgetting that not every ingredient scales cleanly, and assuming baking time or pan behavior will stay identical.
+Doubling is where that mistake shows up fastest because the ingredient math may be right while the pan depth, mixing room, evaporation, and flavour balance all shift at the same time.
 The good news is that most of the recipe is easy.
-You really only need to watch a small group of troublemakers.
+You really only need to watch a small group of troublemakers and treat doubling as both math and process control.

 Which ingredients can you scale directly?